orb-community/orb-website/docs/guides/index.md

 # Solution Guides

-The following solution guides provide detailed instructions and examples for configuring Orb agents to monitor some common Use Cases:
+The following solution guides provide detailed instructions and examples for configuring Orb agents to monitor some common Observability Use Cases:

 * Observability for [Edge Networks](edge_networks.md)
 * Observability for [Authoritative DNS Services](authoritative_dns.md)